Smooth-E/wireless-adb-switch/readme.md

 WADBS is a free software.
 It was made with the intention to make developers' lives easier.
 It is licensed under GNU General Public License version 3.
-In short - you can redistribute and modify it, but should give a credit to the original author in some way.
+In short - you can redistribute and modify it, but should give a credit to the original author.

 WADBS is distributed "as is".
 Developers of this app are not responsible for any kind of damage or harm made by the content of this repository or materials related to it directly or not.